-In the coming year, planners should prepare for healthy, innovative food and drink to be exceedingly popular at gatherings, according to Christine Couvelier, global culinary trendologist, chef, educator and speaker.
+In 2019 and beyond planners should prepare for healthy, innovative food and drink to be exceedingly popular at gatherings, according to Christine Couvelier, global culinary trendologist, chef and educator.

 “Going into 2019, consumers know more about food than ever before,” Couvelier said.
 “They are more aware about ingredients and overall health and wellness, and it’s something planners always have to consider when working with chefs to orchestrate events.”

 What’s taking “center table” this year?
-Plant-based dishes, superfoods, locally sourced artisan products and ever-inspired virgin cocktails, some even using non-alcoholic spirits, according to Couvelier.
+Plant-based dishes, superfoods, locally sourced artisan products and ever-inspired virgin cocktails, some even using non-alcoholic spirits.